Custom Orthotics & Shoe Inserts

 - Heel liners, also known as heel cups, provide extra cushioning or elevation specifically for the heels.

-Generally speaking, though, custom orthotics are going to provide better results, especially if you are experiencing serious pain or difficulty.
-Because they are molded to fit your individual foot and designed with a diagnosis in mind, you can be confident that your custom orthotics will fit and do what they are supposed to do.
+Generally speaking, custom orthotics will almost always provide better results than prefabricated devices, especially if you are experiencing considerable pain or discomfort consistently.
+Since custom orthotics are created to fit your foot and address your specific diagnosis, you can be much more confident that they will do what you need them to do.